SamuelJayasingh/Universal-Windows-Debloater/README.md

 2. Open powershell as an administrator.
 3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Force`
 4. In powershell, navigate to the directory where the files were extracted.
 Example: `cd c:\\Universal-Windows-Debloater
-5. Enter this into powershell to run the script: `.\Win10Debloat.ps1`
+5. Enter this into powershell to run the script: `.\Universal Windows Debloater.ps1`
 6. A menu will now open.
 Select either the default or custom setup to continue.

 To run the script without any user input, simply add parameters at the end, example: `.\Universal Windows Debloater.ps1 -RemoveApps -DisableBing`